telerik/kendo-intl/docs/num-parsing/number-parsing.md

 ---
 title: Number Parsing
-page_title: Number Parsing | Kendo UI Numbers Module
+page_title: Number Parsing | Kendo UI Internationalization
-description: "Use the parsing capabilities of the parseNumber method when working with the Kendo UI Internalization package."
+description: "Use the parsing capabilities of the parseNumber method when working with the Kendo UI Internationalization package."
 slug: numberparsing_internalization
 position: 1
 ---